devopspass/plugins/ARHITECTURE.md

 * **Applications**, high level entity for DOP, by adding applications you adding new actions, document types and settings.
 * **Applications Links**, set of links divided by sections, which contains links to necessary resources: documentation, tools, etc.
 * **Application Actions**, actions which can be run agains application, usually its tools installation, retreiving configuration, etc. Application actions could be Python script or Ansible playbook.
-* **Application doc_stype's**, types of documents which can be retreived for application.
+* **Application doc_type's**, types of documents which can be retreived for application.
 Each application can has many doc_type's.
 * **Documents**, basic entities, which are retrieved from applications, i.e. repositories, packages, namespaces, application versions, etc. Agains documents, you can run actions.
 * **Document's actions**, actions you can run against documents, like install, remove, make default, etc.
 * **Settings**, settings for specific application, like URL to entry URL, terminal command, default region, etc.